 — About —

-Considered one of the best neighborhood restaurants in Chicago, The Kennison frames the north side of the Hotel Lincoln and offers a fantastic option for our guests.
-Chef Rob Shaner has delivered a contemporary American menu that appeals to the foodie in everyone.
+Considered one of the best neighborhood restaurants in Chicago, The Kennison frames the north side of Hotel Lincoln and offers a fantastic option for our guests.
+We strive to deliver a contemporary American menu that appeals to the foodie in everyone.
 At this Lincoln Park gem you’ll find approachable fare with exciting twists on familiar dishes.

 Whether you're looking for a special night out or just want to grab beers on the patio, The Kennison offers something for everyone.